 - Future development plans - brief notes on the future plans of the publisher to improve their data.

-Publishers may also wish to apply for, and include the results of, an Open Data Certificate, on their publication policy pages.
+Publishers might also wish to apply for, and include the results of, an Open Data Certificate, on their publication policy pages.

-A link to the publication policy can be embedded within the data package.
+A link to the publication policy ought to be embedded within the release package or record package.